stopopol/deims_documentation/source/dataset.rst

 It is mandatory to give a research site:

-- Name of observation location
+- Name of Observation Location
-- Description and
+- Textual Description and
 - Geographic Location (the actualy boundaries of the area)

 You can either create an observation location inline or go to the dedicated form ("Edit/Add new content" and then select "Observation Location")